Bourbon Sweet Potato Casserole

 Can You Leave Out The Bourbon In This Recipe?

-Yes you can!
-Adding bourbon to these sweet potatoes just enhances the flavor a little, it’s not going to add enough alcohol to the recipe to make it off limits for the kids.
-But if you don’t want to add the bourbon just omit it from the recipe, it’s still going to be amazing!
+Yes you can.
+Adding two tablespoons of bourbon to these sweet potatoes enhances the flavor, but if you don’t want to add the bourbon just omit it from the recipe.
+It’s still going to be an amazing sweet potato dish that everyone will rave about.

 What Other Nuts Can I Use In This Sweet Potato Casserole?

-Walnuts, Slivered Almonds, macadamia nuts and even toasted hazelnuts would be delicious!
+Walnuts, slivered almonds and even toasted, chopped hazelnuts would be delicious.
 Pecans are a traditional ingredient in sweet potato casserole so we stuck with tradition for our recipe.

-Also, if you’re a nut free house you can leave the nuts completely out of this recipe!
-The nuts add a really nu=ice flavor and give the casserole texture, but it will still be super tasty without any nuts at all!
+Also, if you’re a nut free house you can leave the nuts completely out of this recipe.
+The nuts add a really nice flavor and give the casserole texture, but it will still be super tasty without any nuts at all.

 There’s not a person I can think of that isn’t going to want a giant scoop of these sweet potatoes on Thanksgiving, or any holiday.
 That perfect scoop with a little melted marshmallow…it’s so completely addicting, even if you’re plate is packed!

-sweet potato casserole for a Thanksgiving side dish
+sweet potato casserole in a glass baking dish from the side

 Print